Florey, Australian Capital Territory: Health Services

 medical practitioner at the government-run Scullin Health Centre.
 When it was opened it had an "elegant foyer is decorated with marble, mirrors, leather lounge chairs and restful pink/peach colours".
 The Centre no longer operates 24 hours a day but is open seven days a week.

 Transport

 In 2020, three ACTION bus routes are connected to Florey – Route 2, Route 3 and Route 40.

 Hindu Temple and Cultural Centre

 The Hindu Temple and Cultural Centre (HTCC) is located on Ratcliffe Crescent, Florey Canberra.
 It is one of the first temples built in Canberra and was first opened to the public in 1999.
 It is a public tourist site.

-Community Organisations
+Community organisations

 Florey Neighbourhood Watch has operated at times during the suburb's existence and was reactivated in March 2018.
 It holds regular community forums and has organised several Clean Up Days and Fabulous Florey Community Fair in 2019.

-Political representation
+Governance

 For the purposes of Australian federal elections for the House of Representatives, Florey is in the Division of Fenner.

 For the purposes of Australian Capital Territory elections for the ACT Legislative Assembly, Florey is in the Ginninderra electorate.